What you need to know for your National University of Singapore - Lee Kuan Yew School of Public Policy loan

 Would you like to hear from our current students who are using Prodigy Finance loans to fund their studies?
 There are quite a few in this video and you can get in touch with a few of them through our Ambassadors programme.

-The below provides an example of a Prodigy Finance loan for the Master in International Affairs programme.
+The below provides an example of a Prodigy Finance loan for the MBA programme.

 Please note the following when you consider taking your loan: